smallOS-cyberwarfare/smallOS-cyberwarfare/README.md

 # SOSCW

 smallOS-cyberwarfare (soscw) is a userland Linux distro made to attack organizations in cyber warfare scennarios.

 This is the aarch64 version patched to run with proot-distro under termux.
+[Here the armv7-8](https://github.com/smallOS-cyberwarfare/soscwArmv7).

 No root needed.

 ##### List of Commands
 ### Attack